EtienneCmb/visbrain/docs/faq.rst

       <div id="collapse_jupyter" class="panel-collapse collapse">
         <div class="panel-body">

-Well, to be honest, the following trick doesn't work on every system and you could be forced to use Visbrain inside Python script (.py) instead of notebooks (.ipynb).
+Well, to be honest, the following trick doesn't work on every system and you could be forced to use Visbrain inside Python script (.py) or `ipython <https://ipython.org/>`_ instead of notebooks (.ipynb).
 Try to start your notebook with the following cell :

 .. code-block:: python